 A third-offense DUI in Alaska (also called "operating under the influence" or "OUI") can be charged as a misdemeanor or felony, depending on the recentness of the prior offenses.
-Thus, the jail, fines, and license penalties can vary greatly.
-This article outlines the different charges and the possible penalties you'll face if convicted of a third-offense DUI in Alaska.
+The jail, fines, and license-related penalties can vary greatly for these two classifications.

 A DUI violation in Alaska will be charged as a third-offense misdemeanor if the offender has two prior offenses and at least one of the prior offenses occurred more than ten years ago.
 Convictions more than 15 years old aren't counted at all.
 For example, a DUI charge will be a misdemeanor if your two priors occurred four years and 12 years ago.